 Many sites offer free font downloads.
-You’ll find the two best free font options in this article, but there are a few caveats you need to be aware of when it comes to free fonts.
+You’ll find the best free font options in this article, but there are a few caveats you need to be aware of when it comes to downloading free fonts.

 First, many fonts are free only for personal use.
 Their usefulness is limited if you can’t use them for any type of business or your client projects.
 By paying for a premium font, you’ll get a license so you can use it confidently (although you should always check the license details).